PARAVPREET17/PARAVPREET17/README.md

 <h1 align="center"> Hola Developers👋</h1>
 <p align="center">I'm Paravpreet Singh,a sophomore  at @TIET and aspiring Software Developer💻.
-Interested in working on backend, API's, Databases and currently working on Django Rest Framework.
+Interested in working on backend, API's, Databases and currently learning Django Rest Framework.
 Occasionaly I do participate in Hackathons 💡 and I have a love relationship with Programming.
 <br />

 <br/>